nouxia7/nouxia-notes/content/posts/arm-kernel-rop-heroctf-2025/index.md

    0xffffbd5bf4a1227c:  msr     far_el1, x29
    0xffffbd5bf4a12280:  adrp    x30, 0xffffbd5bf5576000
 ```
-This passage seems to do the opposite of when we entered the syscall, i.e. it's popping back all the original values of the userland back into their respective registers.
+This passage seems to do the opposite of when we entered the syscall, i.e. it's popping back all the original userland values into their respective registers.
 This seems to be preparing to switch back to userland.
-After tracing back this execution, I found that this part was reached through a branch instruction.
+After tracing back this execution, I found that it was reached through a branch instruction.
 ```nasm
    0xffffbd5bf4a115c4    b      #0xffffbd5bf4a121a0         <-73272332836448>